SingingBush/presentations/PITCHME.md

 ---
 ### Potential issues

-*JDK structure has changed*

-rt.jar and tools.jar are gone
+ - JDK structure has changed (rt.jar and tools.jar are gone)

-*new convention for version number string*

-Java version numbers currently use the format *1.8.0_131*, Java 9 uses the more logical *9* which will be better in the long run.
-In the meantime there's code out there that uses `System.getProperty("java.version");` and expects the old style.

-*Split packages*

-more on this later
+ - Change to version number string.
+Code that uses `System.getProperty("java.version");` and expects the old style may end up broken
+ - Split packages

 ---?code=JdkVersion.java&lang=java

 ---

-# Hello Jigsaw
+# Lets do some demos